Rape laws in the United States: Pennsylvania

 In Pennsylvania, the offenses of rape, involuntary deviate sexual intercourse and sexual assault cover what could be commonly called rape.

 In the Pennsylvania Consolidated Statutes, 'Section 3107.
 Resistance not required' stipulates that 'the alleged victim need not resist the actor in prosecutions under this chapter'.
 The Statutes do not define consent, but if an actor engages in sexual intercourse or deviate sexual intercourse, or aggravated indecent assault, with a complainant without the latter's consent, this makes the actor punishable under 'Section 3124.1.
 Sexual assault', or 'Section 3125.
 Aggravated indecent assault', respectively.
 Furthermore, mental disability can render a person incapable of consenting to sexual intercourse, deviate sexual intercourse, or aggravated indecent assault, thus making an actor who engages in these acts with a mentally disabled complainant punishable under 'Section 3121.
 Rape', 'Section 3123.
 Involuntary deviate sexual intercourse', or 'Section 3125.
 Aggravated indecent assault', respectively.

 Rhode Island

 In Rhode Island, the three degrees of Sexual Assault and the first degree of Child Molestation Sexual Assault are relevant to this article.

 South Carolina

 South Carolina divides "criminal sexual conduct" in three degrees, along two categories of teacher-student sex and a special crime for spousal rape.

 South Dakota

-In South Dakota, there is four degrees to the crime of rape.
+In South Dakota, there are four degrees to the crime of rape.